development6601/test-react-todo/src/types/README.md

 # 📁 types

-> The `types` directory stores type definitions for a temporary repository, likely used during a build or development process.
+> The `src\types` directory stores type definitions for a software project.

 ## 📋 Directory Overview

-The `types` directory stores type definitions for a temporary repository, likely used during a build or development process.
+The `src\types` directory stores type definitions for a software project.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files